-Graphic and communication design
+Graphic and communication design research

 Graphic design research covers the theories, practice and process in relation to solving problems through visual communication.
 This includes text – typically typography – and images, such as illustration, photography, and pictogram.
 The term is often used as an umbrella to cover visual communication and communication design generally.